MikroElektronika/mikrosdk_click_v2/clicks/hallswitch2/details.md

 ---
-# Hall Switch 2 click
+# Hall Switch 2 Click

 Hall Switch 2 Click is a compact add-on board that represents a magnetic field-activated dual-relay Click board™.
 This board features the MHA100KN, a high-performance, low-power Hall-Effect sensor from MEMSIC.